Pranavisriya/sales-agent/README.md

 # Sales Agent

-An agent which provides recommendations based on your choice and in price range, checks the product in the stock and checkout the products that you are intrested in
+An agent that recommends products within your budget and preferences, checks real-time stock status, and helps you proceed to checkout—all in one flow.

 ## Prerequisites